AgileBIM/FabCOD/docs/devReadFirst.md

 ## Step 3: Clone the Repo :heavy_check_mark:

-Cloning your repository locally can be done in many different ways, but I prefer to accomplish this using the [GitHub Desktop](https://desktop.github.com/) application.
+Cloning your repository locally can be done in many different ways, but I prefer to accomplish this using the [GitHub Desktop](https://desktop.github.com/) (GHD) application.
 The instructions below make the assumption you will be contributing to the main project, if you are only tinkering with the code, then just use the Web UI to download a zip/extract it wherever you want.

 From GHD, goto `File` -> `Clone Repository` or use the `Ctrl+Shift+O` shortcut.
 Which will bring up this dialog: